open-horizon/examples/edge/services/helloMMS/CreateService.md

   sudo docker logs -f $(sudo docker ps -q --filter name=hello-mms)
   ```

-10. While observing the output, in another terminal open the `object.json` file and change the `destinationID` value to your node id.
+10. While observing the output, in another terminal, open the `object.json` file and change the `destinationID` value to your node id.

 11. Publish the `input.json` file as a new mms object:
 ```bash